fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 but it also showed us exactly where the differences are.

-This example only used equality assert; many more varieties of assert statements with awesome trace debug information are found on the pytest.org website.^2
+This example only used equality assert; many more varieties of assert statements with awesome trace debug information are found on the pytest.org website.

 ### Expecting Exceptions